go-micah/chat-cli/README.md

 1. You will need an AWS account.
 2. You will need to enable the LLMs you wish to use in Amazon Bedrock
 3. You will need to run `aws config` from the command line to set up your default profile
+4. You will need Go installed on your system

 ## Compile